cloudfoundry/cf-mysql-release/README.md

 1. Run the generate_deployment_manifest script.
 You'll get some error which indicate what the missing manifest parameters are.
 1. Add those paramaters and values into the stub.
 See "Hints for Creating a Deployment Manifest Stub" below.
 1. Rinse and repeat
 1. When all necessary stub parameters are present, the script will output the deployment manifest to stdout.
-Pipe this output to a file.
+Pipe this output to a file which indicates the environment and the release, such as `cf-mysql-myenv.yml`.

 ####Example: